 Water Rate Setting Study Heading link

 In 2021, the Illinois General Assembly awarded the GFRC a state appropriation in the amount of $769,000 as part of the American Rescue Plan Act (ARPA) Coronavirus State Fiscal Recovery (CSFR) Fund.
-The funding will support a three-year “Water Rate Setting Study”, authorized by the Illinois General Assembly, for the GFRC to research:
+The funding supports a three-year “Water Rate Setting Study” examining:

 - how municipalities and water districts establish rates,